in-the-keyhole/backstage-catalog/README.md

 # backstage-catalog
-This is the backstage-catalog for keyhole software
+This is the Backstage Software Catalog for Keyhole Software